Nowadays, there is an abundant variety of materials you can choose to install on a your new-construction roof or

 Wood Shingles and Cedar Shakes – Moderate to expensive in cost (Comparable to the cost of metal roofing) – Lasts 15 to 30 years – Minimum roof slope required: 3 in 12 for shingles, and 4 in 12 for cedar shakes.
 Offers attractive rustic appearance, and acts as a natural insulator.
 Limitations: Highly flammable unless specially treated; shingles must be laid over open planks, or spaced battens.

 Slate – Expensive – lasts 50 to 100 years – minimum roof slope required: 4 in 12.
 Offers a highly attractive and traditional appearance, fire resistant.
 Limitations: Heavy; brittle; requires sturdy roof support; tricky installation that requires special tools; needs regular replacement of damaged pieces; difficult and expensive to repair.

 Roof Tiles – Moderate (concrete) to expensive (clay) – lasts 50 to 100 years – minimum slope 4-12.
 Offers attractive and unique appearance; fire resistant.
 Heavy; brittle; requires sturdy roof support; time consuming installation; availability of replacement pieces unreliable; difficult to repair.

 Metal Roofing – moderate on higher side for galvanized steel and aluminum shingles; expensive for copper lasts 30 – 100 years depending on the system; fire resistant; Offers beautiful modern appearance and a great variety of styles, and finishes.
-Metal shingles roofing features a 4 way interlocking design, which provides reliable wind uplift protection, as each shingle is interlocked with metal shingles next to it.
+Metal shingles roofing system features a 4 way interlocking design, which provides reliable wind uplift protection, as each shingle is interlocked with metal shingles next to it.
 Roof you see below is made with G-90 steel coated with Kynar 500 cool roof rated solar reflective coating.
 This particular roof was installed in Rhode Island.